'I Hope This Will Set A Precedent,' Says Trans Teen Who Won Case Over Bathroom Access

 He and the school board have been directed to schedule a settlement meeting; however, now that Grimm is no longer a student, it's not clear what the terms of any settlement might be.

-It's also unclear if the school board will decide to appeal.
+It's also unclear whether the school board will decide to appeal.
 In response to an NPR inquiry about its plans, the board pointed to a statement that says in its entirety:

 "The School Board is aware of the District Court's decision denying the motion to dismiss Plaintiff's Amended Complaint.
 The School Board continues to believe that its resolution of this complex matter fully considered the interests of all students and parents in the Gloucester County school system."